UlysseChopard/UlysseChopard/README.md

 I'll be avalable for work on april 2022.

-You can reach me at *chopard.ulysse@gmail.com* or feel free to have a look around my [Linkedin profile](https://www.linkedin.com/in/ulysse-chopard/)
+You can reach me at *chopard.ulysse@gmail.com*.

+Feel free to have a look around my [Linkedin profile](https://www.linkedin.com/in/ulysse-chopard/)

 Glad to meet you !